Tribal Health Scholars

 • Review educational pathways for the different career fields in healthcare, and

-In addition to the online course, scholars will also shadow at their local clinic following different health care professionals for 12 hours.
+In addition to the online course, scholars will shadow at their local clinic following different health care professionals for 10 hours.

 Community Partnerships